fmoeran/Neetworks/README.md

 ## Example programs

 For demonstration purposes, Neetworks comes packaged with the [mnist data set](https://yann.lecun.com/exdb/mnist/) and a number of classic neural network features.
-Below is a 784x30x10 MLP using sigmoid activation functions, a mean squared error cost function, and stochastic gradient descent over 5 epochs with a mini-batch size of 10.
+Below is a 784x30x10 MLP using sigmoid activation functions, a mean squared error cost function, and stochastic gradient descent with a learning rate of 3 over 5 epochs with a mini-batch size of 10.

 ```c++
 #include "containers/tensor.hpp"